wlandau/crew/README.md

 systems, ranging from traditional clusters to cloud services.
-The [NNG](https://nng.nanomsg.org)-powered [`mirai`](https://github.com/shikokuchuo/mirai) R package is a high-performant task scheduler that efficiently processes these intense workloads.
+The [NNG](https://nng.nanomsg.org)-powered [`mirai`](https://github.com/shikokuchuo/mirai) R package is a powerful task scheduler that efficiently processes these intense workloads.
 The role of the `crew` package is merely to extend [`mirai`](https://github.com/shikokuchuo/mirai) to computing platforms beyond local multicore processing.
 With its unifying interface to